 You can set up a Direct Debit using our online form or contact us and we'll be happy to help.

-You can set up a Direct Debit using our online form or contact us and one of our expert advisors will be happy to help
+You can set up a Direct Debit using our online form or contact us and one of our expert advisers will be happy to help.

 We base your monthly payments on the amount of energy you’ve used over the last 12 months.
 We take what you’ve used in spring, summer, autumn and winter and average it out so that you pay a set monthly figure to cover you all year round.